rmaicle/dlang-guide/basics/script_line.md

 | arg(s)      | optional arguments |

 There are two (2) ways to use the script line to execute a D source file.
-The first one is simple and limited and the other is a more capable modern alternative.
+The first one is simple but limited, the second is a more capable modern alternative.

 ##### Run the Source File Using dmd -run